United

 countries.

 Resolution 242 endangers the State of Israel.
-The UN illegally attempted to divide the western
+The UN illegally attempted to divide the

-Mandate) and an Arab State (not authorized by the Mandate) in its 1947
+by the Mandate) and an Arab State (not authorized by the Mandate) in its 1947

 Partition Plan, and failed when Israel finished its War of Independence